Patternmaker of the Month: Erin Ford

 Q: Can you tell us a little more about this dress pattern you are working on?

-It will be available inn mini and maxi length and also have trumpet sleeves, or the option to skip the sleeves.
-And then a little a little tie in the back to make sure it doesn't slip off your shoulders because the back is quite deep.
-It is what I imagine wearing on the beach on a summer night.
+A: Yes!
+It already has a name: The Cicada Dress.
+It's another knit pattern like the Viper Top, so I'll have 2 wovens and 2 knits.
+It'll be available in mini and maxi length with the option of trumpet sleeves or sleeveless.
+There's a little tie in the back to keep it from slipping off your shoulders because the back is quite deep.
+It's what I imagine wearing on the beach on a summer night.

-I'm hoping that I can get that out before US summer, obviously.
-Since that's where most of my audience is.
+I'm hoping to get it out before US summer, since that's where most of my audience is.

 Q: I love your online presence!
 I want to hear more about your journey to sharing your sewing online, and now your sewing patterns.

-A: Well, you can make sewing patterns on your own, but then to go and sell them and market them is a totally different ballgame.
+A: Making sewing patterns is one thing, but selling and marketing them is a totally different ballgame.

-And then, now, obviously, I talk a lot more about my patterns and I'm using it to sell.
-But the goal for me was, I wanted to have some semblance of a captive audience by the time I had was releasing my 1st pattern because you can have the most beautiful, well-constructed pattern in the entire world, and if no one knows it exists, no one's going to buy it.
-And it is a shame because I know that people really struggle with social media, but it is just one of those things that you do really need to have.
+My goal was to have some semblance of a captive audience by the time I released my first pattern, because you can have the most beautiful, well-constructed pattern in the world, but if no one knows it exists, no one's going to buy it.
+Social media is just one of those things you really need to have.

 N: I do think it just comes down to doing it over and over.
 I feel like when I take a break, it is so much harder to come back to it because I feel just so out of practice.

-E: Yeah, me too.
-I mean, you should see the unedited versions of all my my reels that are 30 seconds long.
-The raw, 1st file is probably like 5 or 6 minutes of me just rambling.
+E: Yeah, you should see the unedited versions of my 30-second reels, the raw file is probably 5 or 6 minutes of me rambling.

-A: When I released my 1st sewing pattern, my audience on Instagram was like 50%, 65 plus.
-So I just had a bunch of aunties being like, “You go, girl!”
+A: When I released my first sewing pattern, my Instagram audience was about 50% aged 65-plus.
+I had a bunch of aunties going, "You go, girl!"

 N: That's so unexpected, but I love that.

-I think it's because my great aunt Shirley was the 1st one to comment on it.
-It's leveled out now to be majority 24 to 35 or whatever.
+E: What happened was I'd made one intro-style reel that gained almost 8,000 followers, but they were all 55+.
+I think it's because my great-aunt Shirley was the first to comment on it.
+It's leveled out now to majority 24–35.

 Q: Who, or what would you say inspires you?